hivesolutions/netius/advanced.md

 # Advanced Topics

-This page presents advanced information in a mildy unstructured manner.
+This page presents advanced information in a not so structured manner.
 It is used as both a reference for external and internal developers, and therefore rewards flexibility over structure.

 ## Examples

-Here are some random examples on the netius usage.
+Multiple netius examples can be found in the [Examples](examples.md) page.

 ### SMTP Client